 What you have found as a result of you research is the phrases people use to describe what you’re selling.
 Use them naturally within your content to show online searchers that they’re in the right place to find what they’re looking for.
 The rule of thumb is to use each keyword no more than 3 times over 500 words.
 Keywords can be utilised in the following ways:

 - In the body of the content

 How Do Keywords Help With Ranking?

-Google crawls all indexed websites.
-Indexing usually occurs when a website is launched.
-Once Google is alerted it will ‘crawl’ your content and return collected data to Google’s server.
+When a new website is indexed, Google bots will ‘crawl’ your content and return collected data to Google’s server.
 The crawlers aren’t just looking for keywords, but they will pick up keywords as an important ranking factor.
-The more coherent your keyword use, the better you will rank.
+The better your keyword use, the higher you will rank.

-Remember that florists, for example, are in stiff competition for the most popular keywords.
-So using these won’t get you to page one of Google.
-What will get you ranked well, though, is the use of a blend of both popular and long tail keywords.
+Remember that ‘florists’ for example, are in stiff competition for the most popular keywords, so using these won’t get you to page one of Google.
+What will get you ranked well, though, is the use of a blend of both popular keywords and long tail keywords, questions and niche keywords.
 The more you demonstrate your difference from the competition, the greater your success in the rankings.

 About Outsource Your Marketing

 Outsource Your Marketing is a UK-based network of marketing professionals offering a range of outsourced services to business.
 We’ll do the big stuff – like creating and carrying out your marketing strategy for you.
 But we’ll also do the smaller tasks you don’t have time for, like keyword research, SEO enhanced content creation, or ongoing SEO marketing.

 Bamboozled by SEO?
 The OYM team provides an SEO guide which answers the question “What are Keywords?”
 For all outsourcing enquiries call 01234 900203